 Ulta Beauty (ULTA) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the beauty products retailer had lost 8.98% over the past month, lagging the Retail-Wholesale sector's gain of 2.33% and the S&P 500's gain of 2.66% in that time.
+Coming into today, shares of the beauty products retailer had gained 3.54% in the past month.
+In that same time, the Retail-Wholesale sector gained 4.44%, while the S&P 500 gained 4.3%.

-Wall Street will be looking for positivity from ULTA as it approaches its next earnings report date.
-This is expected to be December 5, 2019.
-In that report, analysts expect ULTA to post earnings of $2.15 per share.
-This would mark a year-over-year decline of 1.38%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.69 billion, up 8.46% from the year-ago period.
+Investors will be hoping for strength from ULTA as it approaches its next earnings release, which is expected to be December 5, 2019.
+On that day, ULTA is projected to report earnings of $2.15 per share, which would represent a year-over-year decline of 1.38%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.69 billion, up 8.46% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for ULTA.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for ULTA should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-ULTA is holding a Zacks Rank of #3 (Hold) right now.
+ULTA is currently a Zacks Rank #4 (Sell).

-Looking at its valuation, ULTA is holding a Forward P/E ratio of 20.25.
-Its industry sports an average Forward P/E of 11.72, so we one might conclude that ULTA is trading at a premium comparatively.
+In terms of valuation, ULTA is currently trading at a Forward P/E ratio of 20.53.
+Its industry sports an average Forward P/E of 11.93, so we one might conclude that ULTA is trading at a premium comparatively.

-We can also see that ULTA currently has a PEG ratio of 1.21.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Miscellaneous industry currently had an average PEG ratio of 1.61 as of yesterday's close.
+Also, we should mention that ULTA has a PEG ratio of 1.23.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Miscellaneous industry currently had an average PEG ratio of 1.64 as of yesterday's close.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 102, which puts it in the top 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 169, which puts it in the bottom 34% of all 250+ industries.

 Click to get this free report